|JOB SKILLS PARTNERSHIP|

 "Disability" has the meaning given under United States Code, title 42, chapter 126.

-"Employee" means the individual employed in a new job.
+"Employee" means the individual employed in a new or existing job.

-"Employer" means the individual, corporation, partnership, limited liability company, or association providing new jobs and entering into an agreement.
+"Employer" means the individual, corporation, partnership, limited liability company, or association providing new jobs or investing in new automation technology and entering into an agreement.

 "New job" means a job: